MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/browser-features.md

 To avoid such changes to your keyboard shortcuts, you can set `AreBrowserAcceleratorKeysEnabled` to `FALSE`, which turns off all keys that access browser features, but keeps all basic text-editing and movement shortcuts turned on.

+### Shortcuts that are turned off

-The following shortcuts are always turned off in WebView2.
+The following shortcuts are always turned off in WebView2, or are effectively turned off.
 An asterisk (`*`) indicates that the shortcut isn't turned off, but the feature that it accesses is turned off, or the feature doesn't apply to WebView2.

 | Action | Windows |
 |:--- |:--- |